 - Accessing, evaluating, or operating sewer ejector pumps

-- All other Limitations, Exceptions, Exclusions as set forth in the Standard Inspection Agreement
+- All other Limitations, Exceptions, and Exclusions as outlined in the Standard Inspection Agreement

 More invasive, exhaustive testing is available from some plumbing contractors.
-These inspections are lengthy and may include pressure testing underground plumbing, verifying sizing and adequacy of equipment, and providing estimates of life remaining.
-A plumbing contractor may also provide you with estimates of repair, if required.
-In the event we cannot access the drain line, you will not be charged for our drain line inspection.
-In some cases old clean outs cannot be removed without causing damage.
-In some older homes no clean outs are present which in itself is a costly repair.
-We do not install clean outs or modify the plumbing in any way.
-If a return trip is requested, it will be billed at full price.
+These lengthy inspections may include pressure testing underground plumbing, verifying sizing and adequacy of equipment, and providing estimates of remaining life.
+A plumbing contractor may also provide you with repair estimates if required.
+You will not be charged for our drain line inspection if we cannot access the drain line.
+In some cases, old clean outs cannot be removed without causing damage.
+In some older homes, no clean outs are present, which in itself is a costly repair.
+We do not install cleanouts or modify the plumbing in any way.
+If a return trip is requested, it will be billed at the total price.